Mukasa-E/alu-shell/README.md

-#Shell Basics Project
+#shell basics
-This repository contains basic shell scripts that perform various system operations.
+This is a file to show some basics about shell